ahgraber/homelab-gitops-k3s/kubernetes/apps/rook-ceph/README.md

 > Order of operations is critical!
 See [documentation](https://rook.io/docs/rook/v1.9/ceph-teardown.html)

-1. Suspend Flux reconcilation or remove kustomization/s (at least the rook-ceph cluster) from git repo
+1. Suspend Flux reconciliation or remove kustomization/s (at least the rook-ceph cluster) from git repo
 2. Delete the cluster helm release (and associated configmaps) or `kubectl delete -k ./kubernetes/apps/rook-ceph/rook-ceph/cluster/`.
    **DO NOT REMOVE THE ORCHESTRATOR**
 3. Delete the cephcluster custom resource (if it still exists)